statsig-io/statsigstatus/incident_report.md

 13:01
 We are aware of slow response times on our API pods.
 We believe we have identified the underlying issue and are actively working on mitigating it.

+13:56
+We have mitigated the issue and are spinning back the clusters back up.
+Services should start to come back online soon.

 #### 2/5/2022, 18:00hrs PT